 Missouri State opening day enrollment up

-Missouri State University’s Springfield Campus will open the fall semester with 19,415 students, a 3.1 percent increase.
-Enrollment on opening day at Missouri State-West Plains is 1,920, up 1.3 percent from last year, when 1,894 students were enrolled for classes on opening day.
+Missouri State University’s Springfield campus opened the fall semester with 19,816 students, a 2.1 percent increase.
+Enrollment on opening day at Missouri State-West Plains is 1,928, up from the 1,920 students enrolled for classes on opening day last fall.

-The number of first-time freshmen enrolled on opening day is 2,698, up 211 (8.5 percent) compared to last year.
-Officials noted that freshman enrollment increased despite a decline in Missouri high school graduates.
-Enrollment of first-time freshmen from Missouri increased by 5 percent, while the number from out-of-state increased by 36.9 percent.
-New transfer enrollment stood at 1,718, up 136 (8.6 percent).
-The number of historically underrepresented students is up 9.5 percent, from 2,027 to 2,220.
+The number of first-time students enrolled on opening day is 2,807, up 109 (4 percent) compared to last year.
+Officials noted that the enrollment of first-time new students increased despite a decline in Missouri high school graduates.
+The number of new degree seeking graduate students is 756, up 42 (5.9 percent).
+In addition, the number of underrepresented students is 2,379, up 159 (7.2 percent).

 Missouri State remains the second largest university in the state.